REORGANIZATIONAL AND GENERAL BUSINESS MEETING

 Scott moved to establish the treasurer’s bond at $300,000 for Supervisors and Secretary/Treasurer, Dennis seconded, motion carried.

-Dean moved to retain Denise L. Dieter as legal counsel at $100.00 per hour with the meeting fee negotiated, seconded by Scott, motion carried.
+Scott moved to retain Scott A. Williams as legal counsel at $100.00 per meeting for the first two hours, $100/hour thereafter, $100/hour regular work, seconded by Dean, motion carried.

-Dean moved to retain Larson Design Group as township engineer, seconded by Scott, motion carried.
+Scott moved to retain Larson Design Group as township engineer, seconded by Dean, motion carried.

-Dean moved to retain Weinecke & Verrastro PC as township auditors, seconded by Scott, motion carried.
+Scott moved to retain Weinecke & Verrastro PC as township auditors, seconded by Dean, motion carried.

-Dean moved to appoint Tom Young as Vacancy Hearing Board Chairman, seconded by Scott, motion carried.
+Scott moved to appoint Tom Young as Vacancy Hearing Board Chairman, seconded by Dean, motion carried.

-Dean moved to reappoint William (Denny) Buttorff as EMA Coordinator and Dennis Rager & Rosalyn Price-English as Planning Commission Chairman & Member, seconded by Scott, motion carried.
+Dean moved to reappoint William (Denny) Buttorff as EMA Coordinator and Rosalyn Price-English as Planning Commission Chairman, seconded by Scott, motion carried.

 Dean moved to retain Jersey Shore State Bank as depositories of township funds, seconded by Dennis, motion carried.
 Scott abstained.

-Dean moved to continue holding the monthly meetings on first Tuesday of each month.
+Dean moved to continue holding the monthly meetings on first Tuesday of each month, with the exception of November meeting which will be held the 2nd Tuesday of the month due to the General Election.
 All meeting will begin at 7:30 pm, preceded by a work session at 7:00 pm, in the township municipal building.
 Motion seconded by Scott, motion carried.

 Scott moved that Shelly Davis serve as the voting delegates to the PSATS Annual Convention at Hershey PA and that Piatt Township split the conference expenses with Anthony Township, Dennis seconded, motion carried.